-Typically the place to start, these hands-on sessions deliver customer-proven menu, scripting and call flow recommendations and train your IVR team in best-in-class design principles in the process.
+Typically the place to start for companies developing or planning changes to their automated telephone system, these online sessions deliver customer-proven menu, scripting and call flow recommendations and train your IVR team in best-in-class design principles in the process.

 The collaborative give and take, as we review our analysis and recommendations based on best-in-class design fundamentals, is a key IVR Workshop deliverable, as your IVR team gets familiar with design rationale and becomes trained for future system analysis and management themselves.